Posted June 17th, 2019 by Jason Metz

-In the United States, 90% of all natural disasters involve flooding, making floods the most common natural disaster.
-The damage can be very expensive: The average flood insurance claim was $62,247 in 2016, according to the Insurance Information Institute (III).
+In the United States, 90% of all natural disasters involve flooding, making floods the most common natural disaster, according to the Government Accountability Office.

 Do I need flood insurance?

-If the Federal Emergency Management Agency (FEMA) designates your property is in a high-risk flood zone, your mortgage lender may require that you buy flood insurance.
-Even if the property is designated low to moderate risk, your lender could still require flood insurance.
+If FEMA designates your property is in a high-risk flood zone, your mortgage lender might require that you buy flood insurance.
+Even if the property is designated as low to moderate risk, your lender could still require flood insurance.
 Nearly 25% of flood insurance claims happen outside of high-risk zones, according to FEMA.